robertcaliman/robertcaliman/README.md

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" width = 300px>

-- :office: I am currently working as a `Junior Software Engineer`.
+- :office: I am currently working as a `Software Engineer`.
 - :mortar_board: I have a bachelor degree in `Microelectronics, Optoelectrinics and Nanotechnologies` and a master degree in `Computer Vision`.
 - :art: **Hobbies:** Watching anime series, movies, TV series.
 I love tech-related stuff and I have decent knowledge regarding `computers`.
 I also like playing footbal and running.
 - :seedling: Currently, I'm expanding my knowledge across a variety of topics and trying to learn more about tools/frameworks that I use day by day.